 Fwknop sends a single SPA packet to the firewall containing an encrypted message with authorization information.
 The message is then decrypted and compared against a set of rules on the firewall.
 If the message matches the rules, the firewall will open access to the service specified in the packet.

-Fwknop is an ideal solution for users who need to access services on a remote host without having to configure the firewall each time manually.
+Fwknop is an ideal solution for users who need to access services on a remote host without manually configuring the firewall each time.
 It is also a great way to add an extra layer of security to already open services.

 To achieve strong concealment, fwknop implements the SPA authorization scheme.
 SPA requires only a single packet encrypted, non-replayable, and authenticated via an HMAC to communicate desired access to a service hidden behind a firewall in a default-drop filtering stance.
 The main application of SPA is to use a firewall to drop all attempts to connect to services such as SSH to make exploiting vulnerabilities (both 0-day and unpatched code) more difficult.
 Because there are no open ports, any service SPA hides cannot be scanned with, for example, NMAP.

-The fwknop project supports four firewalls: We have support for iptables, firewalld, PF, and ipfw across Linux, OpenBSD, FreeBSD, and Mac OS X. There is also support for custom scripts so that fwknop can be made to support other infrastructure such as ipset or nftables.
+The fwknop project supports four firewalls: Support iptables, firewall, PF, and ipfw across Linux, OpenBSD, FreeBSD, and Mac OS X. We also support custom scripts so that fwknop can be made to help other infrastructure, such as upset or nftables.

 fwknop client user interface